 “Why’d ya call Tommy, just to brag about yer fight?”
 Amy asks.

 “Yeah.
 He’s the only one besides Jack that’s seen me fight before.
 I realize that one fight will stop any further fighting, ‘less our victims need to git even.
-Jack and I just got a pass from all the shit-storm that is bound to happen after we outed ourselves.”
+Jack and I just got a pass from all the shit-storm that is bound to happen because we outed ourselves.”

 “Language,” yells Molly as the moms come down the stairs